West Side Story: Act 2

 Doc relates the news to Tony, who has been dreaming of heading to the countryside to have children with Maria.
 Feeling there is no longer anything to live for, Tony leaves to find Chino, begging for him to shoot him as well.
 Just as Tony sees Maria alive, Chino arrives and shoots Tony.
 The Jets, Sharks, and adults flock around the lovers.
 Maria holds Tony in her arms (and sings a quiet, brief reprise of "Somewhere") as he dies.
 Angry at the death of another friend, the Jets move towards the Sharks but Maria takes Chino's gun and tells everyone that "all of [them]" killed Tony and the others because of their hate for each other, and, "Now I can kill too, because now I have hate!" she yells.
 However, she is unable to bring herself to fire the gun and drops it, crying in grief.
 Gradually, all the members of both gangs assemble on either side of Tony's body, showing that the feud is over.
-The Jets and Sharks form a procession, and together carry Tony away, with Maria the last one in the procession.
+As Krupke takes a remorseful Chino into custody, the Jets and Sharks form a procession, and together carry Tony away, with Maria the last one in the procession.